 Tips for Making Fried Mushroom Recipe

 - We like to dip ours in a horseradish sour cream.
 I really don’t have any exact measurements for this.
-It’s probably about 1/3 cup sour cream and maybe 1/2-1 tablespoon of horseradish depending on how strong you want the flavor to be.
+It’s probably about 1/3 cup sour cream and maybe 1/2 to 1 tablespoon of horseradish depending on how strong you want the extra flavor to be.

 - You could also use 1/2 cup regular bread crumbs and 1/2 cup Panko bread crumbs if you prefer.

 - If you are looking for a low carb or Keto fried mushroom crispy mushroom recipe, I would eliminate the bread crumbs completely and use crushed Moon Cheese instead.
 I’ve used it as the crisp topping on buffalo chicken bites and many other dishes and it turns out perfectly!
 For a low carb fried vegetable, you should also substitute the all-purpose flour for almond or coconut flour.
 I used coconut flour for my keto coconut shrimp (which also happens to be made in the air fryer) and it turns out perfectly every time!

 - This is the exact air fryer I have .
 I really don’t have any experience with other brands, so all my recipes are tested using this model.
 I absolutely love it too!
 I got it as a Christmas present and I use it constantly!

 This Fried Mushroom Appetizer Recipe is a great way to enjoy a delicious and healthy side dish.
 The mushrooms are crispy and flavorful, and the favorite dipping sauce adds a nice zing.
 So why not give it a try for the simple party appetizer?

 If you’re a fan of air fryers, then you’ll love these recipes!
 They’re simple, easy, and perfect for when you don’t have time to cook.
 Here are some of our favorite Air Fryer recipes to get you started.

 - Air Fryer Parmesan Pork Chops